edhowland/vish/README.md

 [Viper](https://github.com/edhowland/viper)

-Vish has a simple syntax but a very sparse runtime environment.
+Vish has a simple syntax and a very sparse runtime environment.
 However, by requiring Ruby libraries or gems and providing a thin wrapper to them, it can be turned into any Domain specific Language (DSL) for nearly any application.
 It is written in Ruby and hosted in Ruby which provides a rich ecosystem of tools and libraries.

-## Version 0.5.1
+## Version 0.6.0

 Note: Major releases of Vish will drop on April 1st of every year.
 This is similar to point releases of Ruby dropping on Christmas day each year.